Exploring the impact of multi-agent wealth exchange model on inequality reduction: Result and Analysis

 The left panel of Figure~\ref{fig:lor} presents Lorenz curves~\cite{lor,lor1} for all five kernels described in Table~\ref{tab:1}.
 Each curve bows progressively closer to the egalitarian diagonal as $n$ increases, confirming the decrease in inequality with the increase in the number of exchange hands.
 Table~\ref{tab:2} quantifies the inequality matrices for different numbers of agents.
 One observes a monotonic decrease in the inequality measures as $n$ increases, which is further demonstrated in the right panel of Figure~\ref{fig:lor}.

-The Kolkata index or $k$-index~\cite{k-index,k-index1,k-index2,k-index3}, which measures the share of wealth possessed by the richest $1-k$ fraction, approaches the theoretical lower bound $0.63$ expected for the perfectly uniform distribution limit.
+The Kolkata index or $k$-index~\cite{k-index,k-index1,k-index2,k-index3}, approaches the theoretical lower bound $0.63$ expected for the perfectly uniform distribution limit.
 Similarly, the standard inequality measure, Gini ($g$)~\cite{gini} becomes $0.36$, which is also close to the theoretical value of $g$ as observed for uniform distribution.
 So from the Table~\ref{tab:2}, we expect that as the number of agents increases, the wealth distribution approaches from exponential distribution towards uniform distribution.

 Figure~\ref{fig:uni} presents $k$-index against Gini for the five cases.
-All points fall close to the empirical line $k=0.5+0.375g$ (black dashed), observed earlier in real-world income data and analytically derived for Gamma-like pdfs~\cite{sand,bijin}.
+All points fall close to the empirical line $k=0.5+0.375g$ (black dashed), observed earlier in real-world income data and analytically derived for Gamma-like pdfs~\cite{sand,bijin}. {As in this model the maximum inequality is obtained when binary interaction happens and we get the exponential wealth distribution.
+If $n$ increases, we can see here that inequality decreases, so for this model we only get the initial almost linear portion of the $g$-$k$ relationship upto the values for the exponential distribution one.
+Such a linear relationship between Gini and k index validates the observations made in earlier literature.}